 In North America he will make his debut with the Detroit Symphony Orchestra under Andrey Boreyko and embark on a US tour with the Mariinsky Orchestra under Gergiev, to include Carnegie Hall.
 He will return to the hall to make his debut recital appearance as part of their “Distinctive Debuts” series later in the season.
 He will also appear as part of the Aspen Music Festival and return to the Vancouver Recital Series.
 Further afield, he will make his debut with the Hong Kong Philharmonic Orchestra under Thomas Dausgaard.

 Behzod Abduraimov released his debut recital CD on Decca Classics in 2012, which won both the Choc de Classica and the Diapason Découverte.
 Autumn 2014 sees the release of his first concerto disc featuring Prokofiev Piano Concerto No. 3 and Tchaikovsky Concerto No. 1 with the Orchestra Sinfonica Nazionale della Rai under Juraj Valčuha.

 Behzod Abduraimov was born in Tashkent in 1990 and began to play the piano at the age of five.
-He was a pupil of Tamara Popovich at the Uspensky State Central Lyceum in Tashkent, and is currently studying at the International Center for Music at Park University, Kansas City studying with Stanislav Ioudenitch where he is now Artist in Residence as of the 2014/15 season.
+He was a pupil of Tamara Popovich at the Uspensky State Central Lyceum in Tashkent, and studied at the International Center for Music at Park University, Kansas City, with Stanislav Ioudenitch where he is now Artist in Residence as of the 2014/15 season.